mtkos/rp2040-minimal/Readme.md

 In the include files, which define the registers and bit fields, the same names have been used as in the rp2040 SDK, which, in turn, have a simple relationship to the names used in [rp2040].
 Hence, the programs should be easy to understand if you have this datasheet at hand.

+To keep the programs as readable as possible, no error checking whatsoever is done.
+This includes the utilities in the 'utils' directory.